 National Merit Recognition

 Harvard-Westlake ranks among the top high schools in the country in number of National Merit Semifinalists.
-In the class of 2015, there are 77 students who received National Merit Recognition, with 25 students as National Merit Semi-Finalists.
+In the class of 2016, there are 31 students who were National Merit Recognition Semi-Finalists, with 101 with Letters of Commendation.